 - N/A Indicates points will not be included in grade point average calculation. - "P" Pass.
 Indicates credit granted with no grade points being assigned. - "NP" Not Pass.
 Indicates no credit or grade points being granted. - "I" Incomplete.
 Given to a student who has not completed mandatory assignments, quizzes, or examinations, at the discretion of the instructor.
 An incomplete grade will only be given to students who have completed at least seventy percent of a course and cannot continue due to unforeseen circumstances.
 Final discretion is given to the instructor as to whether this grade is appropriate.
 Incomplete(s) must be removed no later than one quarter following the quarter in which the "I" is received.
 An "I" not removed within one quarter will become an "F".
 No grade points are assigned for an "I" grade.
 An "F" will be calculated into the grade point average. - "W" Withdrawal from the class.
 This occurs if a student chooses to withdraw from a class after the close of business following the seventh day of the quarter start date.
 Students can withdraw from a class until the end of the seventh week of the quarter (at the close of business).
 For specific withdrawal deadlines, students are encouraged to consult the Academic Calendar.
 Withdrawals remain on the transcript, and no grade points are assigned.
 "W" is a permanent grade. - "T" Transfer.
 This is for transferred credit; no grade is assigned for each transferred class, and the credit is not entered into grade point average. - "R" Repeat.
 Students may be required to, or may choose to repeat a class in order to improve academic performance.
-Undergraduate students may repeat up to four courses, Graduate students may repeat up to two courses, and Certificate students may repeat up to one course.
+MBA students may repeat up to two courses.
 Classes may only be repeated one time.
 Students may not repeat courses in which a grade of "B" or better has been earned.
-The new grade will be included in the GPA computation and the first attempt will be removed.
+The new grade will be included in the GPA computation and the first attempt.
 The first attempt will be notated with an "R" on official transcripts, but will-not be included into GPA calculations.
 Students will be charged the full tuition rate when repeating a course.